 - Withdraw cash using Contactless Cash from a Barclays Self-Service Device

-- You must be aged 16 or over and have a Barclays current account, Barclaycard or savings account.
-If you're aged 11-15 years, you can use another version of the app
+You must be aged 16 or over and have a Barclays current account or Barclaycard.
+If you're aged 11 to 15 years, you can use another version of the app

 - Barclays Bank UK PLC